Trump Seeks to Scale Back Environmental Reviews for Projects

 Separately Thursday, the Environmental Protection Agency formally proposed overhauling how the agency evaluates new rules on air pollutants, a move critics say will make it tougher to enact limits on dangerous and climate-changing emissions in the future.

-The actions are the latest efforts from the Trump administration to emphasize the economy and jobs over the environment and public health.
+The actions are the latest efforts from the Trump administration to emphasize reduced regulatory burdens on businesses over the environment and public health.

 The executive order would direct federal agencies to pursue emergency workarounds from bedrock environmental laws, such as the National Environmental Policy Act and the Endangered Species Act, to hasten completion of various infrastructure projects..